TimL20/icinga2api_py/doc/12_Basic_API_Client.md

 # Alternative constructor
 apiclient = API.from_pieces(host, port, url_prefix, **sessionparams)

+# Examples
+apiclient = API("https://icingahost:5665/v1/", auth=("user", "pass"), verify="./icingahost.ca")
+# Is the same as
+apiclient = API.from_pieces("icingahost", auth=("user", "pass"), verify="./icingahost.ca")
 ```

 - The url is the Icinga2 API URL endpoint base including the versioning.
 Example:
  https://localhost:5665/v1/
- With the alternative constructor the URL is built from host, port and url_prefix.
+- With the alternative constructor the URL is built from host, port and url_prefix.
  This is usefull, as port and url_prefix have default values (5665 and "/v1") here.
 - The sessionparams (keyword arguments) are key-value-pairs of attributes for the Session.
 Every requests.Session
  attribute is possible.
 It is important to use it for authentication.
 Authentication is  passed here (both basic or
  certificates are supported).
-Example:
- `auth=("username", "password"), verify="path/to/ca"`

 ## Building a Request to a URL